Activities for Kids

 220 E. Ann • (734) 995–5439

-Works to inspire curiosity, exploration, and respect for STEM and the natural world with more than 250 interactive exhibits and preschool, family, and adult programming.
-Attracts more than 300,000 visitors annually, and with Leslie Science & Nature Center offers field trip and outreach programming for schools, libraries, and communities statewide and around the world.
-Check website for current hours and details regarding memberships, scholarships, and EBT/WIC/SNAP pricing. [email protected], discoverscienceandnature.org V
+Works to inspire curiosity, exploration, and respect for STEM and the natural world.
+More than 250 interactive exhibits attract more than 300,000 visitors annually.
+With Leslie Science & Nature Center, offers field trips, and outreach programming for schools, libraries, and communities statewide and around the world in addition to preschool, family, and adult programming. [email protected], discoverscienceandnature.org

 Ann Arbor Music School